manav-chan/memory-allocator/README.md

 ![memlayout](https://github.com/user-attachments/assets/e4401f77-8aeb-4be7-b725-75eaf56aaf80)

 ## System Call - `sbrk()`
-sbrk() is a function used to manage a program's memory dynamically.
+brk or program break points to the end of the heap. sbrk() is a function used to manage a program's memory dynamically.

 - sbrk(0): returns current address of program break.